SUCCEED

 Participants

-• Each apprentice spends 780 hours in the program over the course of two years
+• Each apprentice spends approximately 300 hours in the program over the course of one year

-• Students are interviewed and admitted based on their interests in IT and STEM; parents sign a contract committing their support for their student's participation in the project
+• Students are interviewed and admitted based on their interests in STEM (Science, Technology, Engineering, and Mathematics) and parents sign a contract committing their support for their student's participation in the project.

 Program Structure and Curriculum